alramirezca/ATRACKCS/README.md

 ## Introduction

-ATRACKCS (Algorithm for Tracking Convective Systems) is a Python package for automated mesoscale convective systems (MCS) detection and tracking.
+ATRACKCS (Algorithm for Tracking Convective Systems) is a Python package for the automated detection and tracking of mesoscale convective systems (MCS).
 The algorithm uses brightness temperature (Tb) and precipitation (P) coming from satellite data.

 ### The detection of the MCS (regions) is performed using these steps:

-1. At any time pixel, find all where `Tb <= Tb_threshold [200 k - 240 k]` and trace an approximate region, with the convex hull, according to a binary structure where the pixels that satisfy the described condition are equal to 1 and those that do not are equal to 0.
+1. At a given time step, the algorithm finds all pixels where `Tb <= Tb_threshold [200 k - 240 k]` and defines approximate regions with the convex hull,  using a binary structure where the pixels that satisfy the described condition are equal to 1 and the remaining pixels are equal to 0.
-2. Transform from geographic to plane coordinates the pixels and compute an approximate area of those regions traced.
+2. Transform from geographic to plane coordinates and compute an approximate area of the defined regions.
 3. Discard all regions whose area is `<= area_threshold [>= 1000 km**2]`
 4. Estimate Tb attributes of those regions.
 5. Estimate P attributes of those regions.
 This is optional as the algorithm can operate only with Tb as input variable.